firebase/firebase-tools/src/frameworks/docs/flutter.md

 <<_includes/_initialize-firebase.md>>

+1. Answer yes to "Do you want to use a web framework? (experimental)"
 1. Choose your hosting source directory; this could be an existing Flutter app.
-1. Answer yes to "Do you want to use a web framework? (experimental)"
-1. Choose Flutter Web.
+1. If prompted, choose Flutter Web.

 ### Initialize an existing project